Flux cost functions and optimal metabolic states: Metabolic s and flux cost functions

-This flux cost function is nonlinear in $\vv$ because the prefactors $1/r_l'$ are weighted averages of the prototype flows' $1/r_l$, with weights depending on $\vv$.
-As shown in section \ref{sec:PrototypeApproximation}, this cost function is quadratic.
-If we use a single prototype, the curvature vanishes and we reobtain the linear approximation.
-To improve the quadratic approximation (\ref{eq:quadraticApproximation}), it is more important to use prototype points close to $\vv$, the flow of interest, than many prototype points elasewhere.
-In fact, considering additional prototype points far from $\vv$ may worsen the approximation.
+This cost function is nonlinear in $\vv$ because the prefactors $1/r_l'$ are weighted averages of the prototype {\flow}s' $1/r_l$, where the prefactors $\sigma_\alpha$ depend on $\vv$. \co{FN?
+This method resembles neural networks based on radial basis functions} With a single prototype {\flow}, the curvature vanishes and we reobtain the linear approximation.
+With more than one prototype {\flow}, the cost function is quadratic (see section \ref{sec:PrototypeApproximation}).
+For a good approximation (\ref{eq:quadraticApproximation}), it may be better to use fewer prototype {\flow}s, but to choose prototype {\flow}s that that {\favour} similar metabolite profiles as the {\flow}s at which the cost function will be evaluated.